Italic type: History

 Besides imitations of Griffo's italic and its derivatives, a second wave appeared of "chancery" italics, most popular in Italy, which Vervliet describes as being based on "a more deliberate and formal handwriting [with] longer ascenders and descenders, sometimes with curved or bulbous terminals, and [often] only available in the bigger sizes."
 Chancery italics were introduced around 1524 by Arrighi, a calligrapher and author of a calligraphy textbook who began a career as a printer in Rome, and also by Giovanni Antonio Tagliente of Venice, with imitations rapidly appearing in France by 1528.
-Chancery italics faded as a style over the course of the sixteenth century, although revivals were made beginning in the twentieth century.
+Chancery italics faded as a style over the course of the 16th century, although revivals were made beginning in the 20th century.
 (Note: Notable revivals include Bembo Narrow Italic, Centaur Italic or Arrighi, Poetica and Requiem.)
 Chancery italics may have backward-pointing serifs or round terminals pointing forwards on the ascenders.

-Italic capitals with a slope were introduced in the sixteenth century.
+Italic capitals with a slope were introduced in the 16th century.
 The first printer known to have used them was Johann or Johannes Singriener in Vienna in 1524, and the practice spread to Germany, France and Belgium.
 Particularly influential in the switch to sloped capitals as a general practice was Robert Granjon, a prolific and extremely precise French punchcutter particularly renowned for his skill in cutting italics.
 Vervliet comments that among punchcutters in France "the main name associated with the change is Granjon's."

-The evolution of use of italic to show emphasis happened in the sixteenth century and was a clear norm by the seventeenth.
+The evolution of use of italic to show emphasis happened in the 16th century and was a clear norm by the 17th century.
 The trend of presenting types as matching in typefounders' specimens developed also over this period.
 Italics developed stylistically over the following centuries, tracking changing tastes in calligraphy and type design.
-One major development that slowly became popular from the end of the seventeenth century was a switch to an open form h matching the n, a development seen in the Romain du roi type of the 1690s, replacing the folded, closed-form h of sixteenth- and seventeenth-century italics, and sometimes simplification of the entrance stroke.
+One major development that slowly became popular from the end of the 17th century was a switch to an open form h matching the n, a development seen in the Romain du roi type of the 1690s, replacing the folded, closed-form h of 16th- and 17th-century italics, and sometimes simplification of the entrance stroke.

 Examples

-True italic styles are traditionally somewhat narrower than roman fonts.
+True italic forms are generally cursive in nature, while oblique faces are typically sloped versions of the roman face.
 Here is an example of normal (roman) and true italics text: